Clinical IVF Training and Sign-Off

 - Recommended model: maintain one controlled training and sign-off manual and one separate controlled SOP manual, linked through a formal crosswalk, prerequisite references, and change-control review.

-- Device-specific timing, media brands, worksheet names, electronic-record steps, and local witness language should be maintained in SOPs or controlled appendices rather than embedded as uncontrolled free text.
+- Device-specific timing, media brands, worksheet names, electronic record steps, and local witness language should be maintained in SOPs or controlled appendices rather than embedded as uncontrolled free text.

-- Any change to SOP, equipment, media, cryodevice, witness process, grading system, or electronic-record workflow should trigger review of the relevant training module and requalification need.
+- Any change to SOP, equipment, media, cryodevice, witness process, grading system, or electronic record workflow should trigger review of the relevant training module and requalification need.

 3. Roles, responsibilities, and approval authorities